Share This Article:

 Can you adopt the foster pet if you want to?

-• Some programs let you adopt your fosters and feel this is a happy, permanent home and for some, it is against policy.
-Decide how you feel about their policy before starting out.
+• Some programs let you adopt your fosters and feel this is a happy, permanent home; for some, it is against policy.
+Decide how you feel about their policy before starting.

-How long can you expect to foster the pet for?
+How long can you expect to foster each animal?

 • Fostering can last anywhere from a day to a year, so ask what the average foster length is for each rescue organisation.
 Determine how long you will expect to keep and care for each pet.